sneakers-the-rat/infrastructure/_sections/2_5_tools-experiments.md

 The experimental framework described so far could solve some of the software challenges of doing experiments by providing a system for extending a set of reusable classes that can be combined into experiments and linked together, but we haven't described anything to address the rest of the contextual knowledge of practical scientific work.
 We also haven't described any sort of governance or development system that makes these packages anything more than "some repository on GitHub somewhere" with all the propensity to calcify into fiefdoms that those entail.
 This leads us back to a system of communication, the central piece of missingness that we have been circling around the whole piece.
 If you'll allow me one more delay, I want to summarize the system so far before finally arriving there.

+---

+Stuff that's common between analysis and experimental tools

+- make tool development easier: Linking domains of data manipulation with analysis makes developing tools easier.
+Rather than having to reimplement basic routines like data loading and parameterization, developers can contribute to and use methods from a common framework.
+Since we aren't intending a single framework, but instead a means of linking them, it is possible to spread development of different features beyond the core team, so for example creating links from varying data formats would expand the scope of data a tool is useful for.